- On campus

 Aimed at individuals who are employed in the disability sector, this online course will get you formally qualified in this high demand workforce.

-Our Certificate III in Individual Support (Disability) is designed for those unable to attend face-to-face classes and are seeking career progression in the personal support industry which, according to the Australian Government’s Job Outlook service, will have around 179,000 jobs available over the next few years.
+Our Certificate III in Individual Support (Disability) is designed for those unable to attend face-to-face classes and are seeking career progression in the personal support industry.

 Graduates with skills in the personal support industry are going to be in high demand over the new few years with around 179,000 jobs expected to become available, according to the Australian Government’s Job Outlook service.